Design Issues Series

 (DIS) 2022: Watershed

-Architects and design professionals are in the habit of using the term “built environment” to refer to spaces that have been shaped by human interventions.
-The phrase tends to conjure cities replete with high-rises, houses, residential streets, hospitals, and highways.
-But it’s hard to distinguish environments shaped by human design from those considered ‘natural.’
-Fed by irrigation systems, bordered by fences and silos, farm fields are built out in their own way.
-Dikes and levees have changed the course of rivers.
+Architects are in the habit of using the term “built environment” to refer to spaces that have been shaped by human interventions.
+The phrase tends to conjure images of cities, high-rises, houses, residential streets, hospitals, and highways.

 (DIS) 2021: Environmental Justice